 But I wouldn't quite like to end up in the same shoes as Tommy Wiseau.
 The Disaster Artist depicts the bizarre filmmaker's production of his independent dramatic feature The Room, adapting its story from Greg Sestero's memoir regarding the film's production.
 James Franco performs the main role of Wiseau himself, and does an excellent job throughout a compelling and engaging narrative; the end result is an infectious blend of comedy and drama, and an insightful look into how a terrible yet hysterical cult classic came to be.

 #6 - The worst animated film you've ever seen

 Titanic: The Legend Goes On (2000)

 Most people who haven't heard of this film are never quite sure if I'm joking or not when I mention it to them, though its reputation precedes it for many others.
 An animated take on the story of the RMS Titanic originating from both Spain and Italy, this is a film with no redeeming factors whatsoever, and one that will just leave you shocked and confused for so many reasons.
 The animation is lazy and ugly, and subsequently joined by atrocious voice acting, horrendous storytelling, and countless moments of bad taste that completely mock what was a huge tragedy in human history.
 From a rapping dog to stereotypical Mexican mice, it's something that tries to turn a dark and sensitive premise into a cute story for the whole family to enjoy, with utterly dreadful and disgraceful results.
 Stay away.

-Also stay away from the other one...yeah, there's another animated Titanic film, and it's even worse.
+Also stay away from the other one...yeah, there's another animated Titanic film.
+Do not watch either of these abominations.

 #7 - A film you'll never get tired of